Course Code: GES167

 Learn about data collection sources and coding in a DOS.
 You will discover how to code from medical documentation and consider credential issues.
 You will also learn about potential documentation barriers like uncertain diagnosis and differential diagnosis.
 You will survey risk adjustment diagnosis coding steps, learn the difference between acute and chronic, and consider risk factors and comorbidities.

-Knowledge of medical terminology and anatomy (or AAPC courses) strongly recommended.
+There are no prerequisites to take this course.
+However, knowledge of medical terminology and anatomy (or AAPC courses) is strongly recommended.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will receive an exam voucher for the Certified Risk Adjustment (CRC™) Certification Exam, offered by the American Academy of Professional Coders (AAPC) after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will receive an exam voucher for the Certified Risk Adjustment (CRC™) Certification Exam, offered by the American Academy of Professional Coders (AAPC) after successful completion of the course and financial obligation.